HOW TO BECOME A WEB DEVELOPER (2023 Guide)

 To help you prepare, we have put together a list of common Web Developer interview questions.

-How would you describe the role of a Web Developer?
-What are the most important aspects of the job and why?
+Question: What is the job role of a Web Developer?
+In your opinion, what are the most important aspects of web development jobs and why?

 - Working directly with clients or company stakeholders to understand their needs and requirements

 - Designing, developing, programming, testing, upgrading, and debugging web applications

 - Collaborating with designers, other developers, UX specialists, sales and marketing teams, and other stakeholders to design, develop, and deploy major web projects

 - Support the maintenance of websites, web applications, and other web products Those are just the most general routine web development tasks, but to get more specific, refer back to the job description and make sure your answer covers the major responsibilities and competencies demanded by the position.

 Question: How are your coding skills?
 Please tell us which programming languages are you familiar with?

 Answer: The hiring manager here wants to make sure that you have experience with a breadth of different programming languages and, most importantly, that you’re adept with whichever coding language used by that company.

 To answer this web developer interview question, it is once again important to review the job description and prioritize whichever coding languages are demanded.